noeca1021/A300/Instructions/AZ-300T03_Lab_Mod03_Implementing Azure Load Balancer Standard.md

     - Public IP address: **Create new** named **az3000801-lb-pip01**

     - Availability zone: **Zone-redundant**

-    - Subsciption: the name of the target Azure subscription

-    - Resource group: **az3000801-LabRG**

-    - Location: the name of the Azure region in which you deployed Azure VMs in the previous task of this exercise

 #### Task 3: Create a load balancing rule of Azure Load Balancer Standard